terryyizhong/terryyizhong.github.io/_pages/includes/projects.md

 - Achieved 5%-10% WER on various benchmark datasets and outperformed Google ASR API on children datasets.

 ## 🗣️ Voice Conversion
+**Voice Conversion Timbre Similarity Improvement**
-- Improved the similarity of voice timbre of an any-to-one PPG-pipeline VC system by adjusting the bottleneck of hidden features. [**patented**]
+- Method: Optimized the bottleneck of hidden representation for an any-to-one PPG-pipeline VC system. [**patented**]
+- Result: Improved the similarity MOS of voice timbre from 3.9 to 4.3.
-- Implement and learn many-to-many VC models such as VQ-VAE, StarGAN-VC.
+- Implemented many-to-many VC models such as VQ-VAE, StarGAN-VC for comparison.

-## 🎼 Music

-**Probabilistic Topic Models Based Music Recommendation System** *supervisor: [Vladimir Pavlovic](https://www.semanticscholar.org/author/V.-Pavlovic/144658464)*
-- Implement Latent Dirichlet Allocation (LDA) and Hierarchical Dirichlet Process (HDP) probabilistic topic models.
-- Use KL divergence to compute the similarity of song-topic probability distributions and use it for the recommendation.